What Is a Functional Medicine Doctor?

 - Personal relationships

-- Emotional wellbeing
+- Emotional well-being

-Finally, they track the progress of treatment and make changes as needed.
-The functional medicine approach is different for each person since each treatment is tailored to that person's specific illness.
+Finally, your functional medicine doctor will track your progress and make changes as needed.
+The approach is different for each person, since functional medicine is centered around personalized treatment plans.

 What Conditions Does a Functional Medicine Doctor Treat?

 Functional medicine doctors can treat a variety of health issues.
 They normally focus on chronic conditions that affect physical and mental health, such as: